- Calories: 40

 - Total Time

-- 2 cups grated sweet potato (about 1 to 2 sweet potatoes depending on size), using the largest grater hole and drained of excess moistures using paper towels
+- • 2 cups grated sweet potato (about 1 to 2 sweet potatoes), grated on the largest hole and drained of excess moistures

-- 1 small zucchini or ½ large zucchini, grated using largest hole (1 cup total), drained of excess moisture using paper towels
+- • 1 small or ½ large zucchini, grated on the largest hole (about 1 cup), well-drained of excess moisture

-- ½ cup fresh parsley leaves, chopped (measure before chopping)
+- • ½ cup fresh parsley leaves, finely chopped*

-- ½ cup fresh basil leaves, chopped (measure before chopping)
+- • ½ cup fresh basil leaves, finely chopped*

-Liberally coat a large skillet with oil spray.
-Heat skillet over medium to medium-low heat.
-Spoon out very scant ¼-cup scoops (about 2 tablespoons’ worth) batter onto skillet and cook for about 3 minutes on each side.
-Mist tops between flips with oil spray and lightly sprinkle on extra salt if you prefer them a bit saltier after taste testing the first cooked latke.
-Gently flatten pancakes with spatula or back of spoon on each side as they cook.
-Be sure to spray skillet with oil spray to prevent pancakes from sticking between batches.
+Liberally coat a large skillet with nonstick oil spray and warm over medium-low to medium heat.
+Spoon out very scant ¼-cup scoops of batter onto the skillet and cook for about 3 minutes on each side.
+Be sure to mist the pancake tops with oil spray between flips to prevent sticking and lightly sprinkle on additional salt over the tops of each (skip the extra salt if you’re watching your sodium intake).
+Gently flatten the pancakes with a spatula or the back of spoon on each side as they cook.
+Serve with yogurt, light sour cream, natural applesauce, or any other preferred topping.

 Nutrition analysis courtesy of Genesis® R&D